Live Captions for Multilingual Events (2026): A Practical Guide

 1. Start a live session and configure languages

 Open Subanana, create a live transcription session.
-As the host, you configure two things: the source language (what the speaker will use) and the translation target languages (what the audience will see).
-Subanana supports 80+ languages overall, but you choose 1-3 target languages per event based on your audience demographic — common choices for an English-source event might be Mandarin, Spanish, and French.
+As the host, you configure two things: the source language (what the speaker will use) and the translation target language (what the audience will see).
+Subanana supports 80+ languages overall, but each live session carries one source plus one translation target — for an English-source event you might pick Mandarin, for example.

-Important: the languages you configure here are the ones available to attendees.
+Important: the source plus single target you configure are the languages available to attendees of that session.
 Attendees can't add their own language on the fly.
-If you have an audience that includes Korean speakers and you didn't pre-configure Korean as a target, those attendees won't see Korean captions.
-Survey your audience's languages before the event and configure accordingly.
+If you have an audience that includes Korean speakers and you didn't run a session with Korean as the target, those attendees won't see Korean captions.
+Survey your audience's languages before the event and configure your sessions accordingly.

 2. Connect the audio source